-The Seattle Seawolves re-signed Tim Metcher for the 2021 Major League Rugby season.
-The 29-year-old tighthead prop is 5’11” and 255 lbs.
+The Seattle Seawolves re-signed Tim Metcher for the 2022 Major League Rugby season, his fifth year with the club.
+The 30-year-old tighthead prop (31 in May) is 5’11” and 255 lbs.

-Tim played in all five games for the Seawolves during the truncated MLR season, starting three of them.
+Tim played 691 minutes in 13 matches, starting 12, for the Seawolves in 2021.
+He played 236 minutes in all five games for the Seawolves during the truncated MLR season, starting three of them.
 He then played nine games with Southern Districts at tighthead prop in the Shute Shield competition in Sydney, Australia.

 Tim had an outstanding 2019 MLR season playing in all 18 matches, starting 17 times and playing 924 minutes.
 He carried 38 times for 149 meters, added 139 tackles, and scored one try.
 He then went to New Zealand to play for Counties Manukau during the off-season.
 During the 2018 season, Tim played 547 minutes, while starting 9 of 10 matches.